 The nose is located in the centre of the face and greatly influences facial aesthetics and attractiveness.
 An attractive nose has a fine tip and a straight and symmetric profile that blends elegantly into the face.

-Rhinoplasty is a general term that refers to the various procedures to correct and modify the nose’s shape and form.
+Rhinoplasty, also commonly known as nose job, refers to the various procedures to reshape and modify the nose’s shape and form.
 Rhinoplasty aims to reshape the nose so that the nose matches and enhances the overall facial profile.
-Rhinoplasty may involve reshaping the nose’s tip, nose bridge, nostrils, columella, skin, and soft tissue of the nose.
+Rhinoplasty may involve reshaping different parts of the nose, which include the nose tip, nose bridge, nostrils, and columella of the nose.
 Rhinoplasty is one of the most common cosmetic surgeries performed worldwide.

-Non-surgical nose reshaping procedures includes filler injection and thread lifting of the nose (see Filler and Thread Lift).
-Non-surgical rhinoplasty procedures are simple to perform, and the recovery is faster.
-These non-surgical procedures can produce minor enhancement to the nose in simple cases.
+Non-surgical nose reshaping procedures include filler injection and thread lifting of the nose (see Filler and Thread Lift).
+Non-surgical procedures are simple to perform, and the recovery is faster.
+These non-surgical procedures can produce simple modification to the nose such as enhancement of the nasal bridge.
 However, the results are usually short-lasting, so that repeated treatments are required.
-For more demanding cases, non-surgical rhinoplasty may not be able to provide safe and satisfactory results.
+Non-surgical nose reshaping may not be able to provide long term safe and satisfactory results.

 Surgical rhinoplasty, or simply known as rhinoplasty, is a nose reshaping procedure that involves surgery.
-Based on the surgical approach regarding the location of incision and exposure of the nose, there are two types of rhinoplasty: closed rhinoplasty and open rhinoplasty.
+The results of rhinoplasty is long term.
+There are two types of rhinoplasty: closed rhinoplasty and open rhinoplasty.

-In closed rhinoplasty, the surgeon makes the incisions inside one or both the nostrils to gain access to the nose.
-Closed rhinoplasty is suitable for cases that require minor to moderate correction and reshaping, such as augmentation of the nasal bridge or minor refinement of the nasal tip.
+In closed rhinoplasty, the surgeon makes the incisions inside one or both the nostrils to gain access to the nose (Figure 1).
+Closed rhinoplasty is suitable for cases that require minor to moderate correction and reshaping, such as augmentation of the nasal bridge using nose implant or minor refinement of the nasal tip.
 The advantages of closed rhinoplasty are shorter operating time, less swelling, and faster recovery time.
 Since the incisions are inside the nostrils, there will be no visible external scarring.
-However, closed rhinoplasty may not be suitable for cases that require complex reshaping and profound changes to the nose because of the limited exposure and access.
+However, because of the limited exposure and access, closed rhinoplasty may not be suitable for cases that require complex reshaping and profound changes to the nose .

-The selection of which procedure to perform in nose reshaping depends on various factors.
-These include the changes that the patient desires, the anatomy of the individual’s nose, the presence of existing abnormalities of the nose, history of previous nose surgery, and patient preference.
+The selection of which procedure to use in nose reshaping depends on various factors.
+These include the changes that the patient desires, the existing anatomy of the nose, the existing abnormalities of the nose, history of previous nose surgery, and patient preference.
 Each case of rhinoplasty is unique and requires careful assessment and planning.
 Proper discussion between the patient and the surgeon is essential to ensure a good understanding regarding treatment options and the anticipated outcome.